tedglim/tedglim.github.io/README.md

 # portfolio_website
 ****************************************************************************************************

-Welcome to my portfolio website, a place where I can update the world on my career pursuits and aspirations.</br>
+Welcome to my portfolio website hosted by Github Pages, a place where I can update the world on my career pursuits and aspirations.</br>

 Website design layout was adapted from HTML5 UP (html5up.net | @ajlkn) to fit the needs of a personal portfolio website.</br>